PacTure: Efficient PBR Texture Generation on Packed Views with Visual Autoregressive Models: Further Implementation Details

-Considering that the patch size of the subsequent multi-view generation backbone, Infinity \cite{Infinity25}, is $p=16$, we set the size of the bin as the quotient of atlas size divided by $p$ (ceiling) and also the sizes of the rectangles as the quotient of sizes of view bounding boxes divided by $p$ (ceiling).
-In such a way, the pixels of each patch would be coming from at most one viewpoint.
+As the patch size of the multi-view generation backbone, Infinity, is $p=16$, we set the size of the bin to the ceiling of atlas size divided by $p$, and the sizes of the rectangles to the ceiling of sizes of view bounding boxes divided by $p$.
+In this way, the pixels of each patch come from at most one viewpoint and a single token does not contain pixels from different views.
+After the optimal per-view enlargement ratio and the corresponding rotation states and packing placements have been obtained, we multiply the sizes and offsets by the patch size $p$ and put all view maps into the atlas according to this information.

-The packer then uses the MaxRects \cite{binpacking10} bin packing algorithm and returns the minimum copy of bins such that the rectangles can be packed into these bins.
-We deem the packing to be successful if the number of bins is one.